DarkKronicle/AdvancedChatCore/README.md

 }
 ```

+Reference the [example mod](https://github.com/DarkKronicle/AdvancedChatModuleTemplate) for individual use cases.

 ## Development

-To develop all dependencies should automatically be processed through gradle.
+To develop, all dependencies should automatically be processed through gradle.
 To ensure code consistency the hook pre-commit.sh can be used.
-To install the pre-hook run:
+To install the pre-commit hook run:

 `ln -s ../../pre-commit.sh .git/hooks/pre-commit`

-Reference the [example mod](https://github.com/DarkKronicle/AdvancedChatModuleTemplate) for individual use cases.

 ## Credits n' more